 Historic Preservation Commission

 Our Heritage.
 Our Future.
 The Waxhaw Historic Preservation Commission serves to protect, preserve and sustain its historic buildings, landmarks and unique character.
 The Commission will be an advocate for Waxhaw’s heritage by identifying historical structures, recommending historical designations, reviewing design changes and assisting with preservation planning.
 In addition, the Commission will promote the appreciation of historic preservation and serve as an educational resource to enable the community to reap the benefits of preservation for future generations.
+The Historic Preservation Commission:

-- Designate local historic landmarks or districts
+- Designate local historic landmarks

 - Restore and preserve historic properties including acquisition by legal means